flutter/website/platform-plugins.md

 1. In 'Dart entrypoint', enter `<plugin folder>/example/lib/main.dart`.
 1. Select 'OK'.
 1. Launch the example app with 'Run' or 'Debug'.

+*Note*: [Hot reload](https://flutter.io/faq/#hot-reload) is only supported for changes to Dart code, not for Android and iOS code.

 #### Android platform code (.java)